Antondomashnev/ADPuzzleAnimation/README.md

 ## Usage
 =====

-For the example of usage see viewController.swift file in demo project
+For the detail example of usage see viewController.swift file in demo project.

 ```swift
     /**